DKFrederik/HomeAssistant/README.md

 HomeAssistant
 This is my Home Assistant configuration.
 Password (secrets) are not included.
-Nor is plex.conf and know devices!
+Nor is plex.conf and known devices!

 ##Florplan
 https://github.com/pkozul/ha-floorplan